start a chapter FAQ

 No. Active Minds chapters may not be support groups and do not provide mental health services of any kind.
 While we recognize the immense value of peer support, the mission of Active Minds chapters is to raise awareness, educate, and de-stigmatize help-seeking.

-All Active Minds chapters require an advisor who must be an employee of the school; must be a registered student organization on their campus; and have at least three student leaders.
+To launch an Active Minds chapter you must have at least three student leaders and an advisor who is an employee of the school.
 At least one student leader must be an underclassman to ensure the sustainability of the chapter beyond the first year.
+We also strongly encourage that chapters request official student organization status with their school during the registration process to access additional resources, funding, and support.
 If you’re interested in learning more about starting a chapter, complete the Start a Chapter interest form.

 Can our chapter function under the umbrella of a counseling center or other office rather than as an independent student organization?

 Re-activating an inactive chapter looks exactly the same as starting a new chapter.
-There may be a faculty or staff member who was involved with the chapter in the past who would be willing to help you out and give you a head start.
-Also, depending on your school’s student organization policy and how long ago the chapter was active, you may not have to go through the process of re-registering on campus.
-Contact us for more information on the history of the chapter at your school.
+It’s worth finding out if there is a faculty or staff member who was involved with the chapter in the past who would be willing to help you out and give you a head start!

 who can start chapters?

 Yes!
 High schools can register chapters through the same process as a college and are expected to meet the same requirements as a college-based chapter.
 High school-based chapters are most successful when they have strong administrative and staff support.

 No, chapters cannot be formed outside of the context of a school.
 If you are not affiliated with a school, we encourage you to check out our Take Action page for other ways to get involved with Active Minds.